 Ask the question in your mind, “Where am I?”
 Then ask, “What am I?” and “Who am I?”
 Just let these questions sit for a moment in your mind.

 Become aware of your body, and consider your leg.
 Would you cease to exist if you lost it?
 Are you your leg?
-Continue through the parts of your body, asking of each part, “Am I here?” and “Is this what I am?”
+Continue through the parts of your body, asking each piece, “Am I here?” and “Is this what I am?”

 Then open your eyes and look around.
 Are you any of these things?
 You might feel pain when your favourite chair breaks, as though it were you, but you are not that chair.
 Which of these things you own are you?
 Ask these questions.
 Ask, “Am I this?”

-Let feelings arise, and ask “Am I this fear?… this pain, sadness, desire, pleasure, or anger?
+Let feelings arise, and ask, “Am I this fear?… this pain, sadness, desire, pleasure, or anger?
 You can see that your feelings are not you – they pass through you.
-Clothes, body, reputation – none of it is your true self-identity.
+Clothes, body, reputation – none of it is your authentic self-identity.

 Continue this meditation for twenty minutes or so.
 Take a deep breath and get up, noticing if you feel different – maybe less worried or less attached to things, feelings and thoughts.
-Repeat the meditation as often as necessary, to remind you of what you are not.
-Oh, and you really don’t need to answer the question, “Who am I?”
+Repeat the meditation as often as necessary to remind you what you are not.
+You don’t need to answer the question, “Who am I?”

 I hope you enjoy the post.